manateeit/rools/memory-bank/progress.md

   - Run backtest route for executing backtests with different strategies
   - List backtests route for retrieving backtest history with filtering and sorting
   - Get/delete backtest route for managing individual backtests
+- Authentication integration with Supabase has been implemented:
+  - Created Supabase client for authentication
+  - Implemented authentication context provider with hooks for sign in, sign up, sign out, etc.
+  - Added authentication to _app.js with route protection
+  - Created middleware for server-side authentication
+  - Updated environment variables for Supabase integration
-- Next steps will focus on authentication integration and deployment configuration
+- Next steps will focus on deployment configuration, error handling, testing, and documentation